MohammedAlhawamdeh/Buss-Mall/README.md

 5. Using addEventListener which will help to understand callbacks and interactivity.

+6. Using Local Storage as the first persistence layer.

 # Instructions for installation and use

 This is a free code and can be used by anyone once I am done coding it :)